spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/40-remove-clusters.md

 2. Navigate to the left **Main Menu** and click on **Cluster**.

-4. Click on the check box **Deleted only** to view all the clusters deleted in the last 72 hours.
+4. Check the box labeled **Deleted only** to view all the clusters deleted in the last 72 hours.

 The cluster you deleted is now listed along with other previously deleted clusters.